agarfar/text-editor/README.md

 ## Usage

 After running the application with "npm run start", the user is directed to localhost port 3000, and the "JATE" window displayed.
-Here, users can write text in the text entry fields present on the screen.
+Here, users can write text in the text entry field present on the screen.
 By clicking the "Install!" button, users can download a copy of the application to use outside of their browser.
+You can also access a version of the application on Heroku here: https://vast-forest-31415.herokuapp.com/

 ![JATE](assets/images/jate.png)